Stone2GIT/rf2_league_pkg_builder/README.md

 1. run rf2_league_pkg_builder.ps1

+2. copy existing metadata.vdf from previous upload to rf2_league_pkg_builder folder

-2. upload the rfcmps from content folder to steam workshop (if variables are not set in variables.ps1)
+3. upload the rfcmps from content folder to steam workshop (if variables are not set in variables.ps1)

 or

-2. copy the rfcmps to $RF2ROOT\Packages and run content management in rF2 to install them
+3. copy the rfcmps to $RF2ROOT\Packages and run content management in rF2 to install them

 ### Running HTML-UI